 Our typical pay administration approach for promoted executives is to move target pay levels to market median over several years while emphasizing at-risk, performance-based incentive award opportunities.
-For example, relative to 2019 target pay, the CFO's 2020 target pay (his first full year as CFO) was increased to move closer to market median.
-The vast majority of the increased target pay opportunities which can be earned for results over the three-year period 2020 to 2022, and stock options.
+For example, relative to 2019 target pay, the CFO's 2021 target pay was increased to move closer to market median.
+The majority of the increased target pay opportunity was provided in at-risk performance share award opportunities which can be earned for results over the three-year period 2021 to 2023, and stock options.

 The actual values realized, if any, from performance share award opportunities and stock options can vary significantly (due to performance and the Company's stock price) from the grant amounts shown in the Summary Compensation Table (Stock Awards and Option Awards columns).
+This is reflected in the CEO's target pay mix, with 90% of total pay at-risk and 60% of total pay from performance share and stock option award opportunities.

-2020 Advisory Vote on Executive Compensation
+2021 Advisory Vote on Executive Compensation

-The Compensation Committee reviewed the results of the 2020 stockholder advisory vote on NEO compensation and incorporated the results as one of the many factors considered in connection with the discharge of its responsibilities.
-Since a substantial majority (97%) of our stockholders voting at the
+The P&C Committee reviewed the results of the 2021 stockholder advisory vote on NEO compensation and incorporated the results as one of the many factors considered in connection with the discharge of its responsibilities.
+Since a substantial majority (97%) of our stockholders voting at the annual meeting approved the compensation program described in our 2021 Proxy Statement, the P&C Committee did not implement changes to our executive compensation program as a direct result of the stockholders' advisory vote.